 Unlike the economic world system, politics seems to be insufficient enough to be so insensitive to the processes that legitimize its functions.
-Such are the recover the ethics, rationality and participation that were forbidden by its rulers, but the establishment of an agenda requires more than the political will: the citizen initiative.
+Such are the cases of the citizen mobilizations and the new laws of representation around which, the society hopes to recover the ethics, rationality and participation that were forbidden by its rulers, but the establishment of an agenda requires more than the political will: the citizen initiative.